The Game (Star Trek: The Next Generation): Reception

 In 2012, this episode was noted by Forbes as an alternative top ten Star Trek: The Next Generation episode selection.
-They note its themes about pleasure and addiction as well as remarking on a scene in which Troi eats a dessert.
+They note its themes about pleasure and addiction, as well as remarking on a scene in which Deanna eats a dessert.

 In 2017, Io9 noted "The Game" for being one of the weirdest TNG adventures, with the crew being controlled by a highly addictive augmented reality video game.

-TV Guide listed Ashley Judd's acting role as Ensign Robin Lefler as one of 28 surprising guest acting roles on Star Trek, noting that she appears in the episode "Darmok" (Season 5 Episode 2) and also in this episode, "The Game".
+TV Guide listed Ashley Judd's acting role as Ensign Robin Lefler as one of 28 surprising guest acting roles on Star Trek, noting that she appears in the episode "Darmok" (Season 5 Episode 2) in addition to this episode.
 The romance between the Robin and Wesley characters is also noted.
-The character of Robin Lefler was ranked as the 71st most important character of Starfleet within the Star Trek science fiction universe.
+The character of Robin Lefler was ranked as the 71st most important character of Starfleet within the Star Trek universe.

 Star Trek novel author Peter David utilized the character Robin Lefler in his Star Trek: New Frontier books.

-In 2019, ScreenRant included this episode on a list of bad one-off romances on the show, citing the relationship between Riker and Etana on the planet Risa.
+In 2019, Screen Rant included the relationship between Riker and Etana on the planet Risa on a list of bad one-off romances on the show.

 In 2020, GameSpot noted this episode as having one of the most bizarre moments of the series, citing the moment when Wesley is forced to play the game.

+In 2020, Mike Stoklasa of Red Letter Media ranked this episode among his ten most favourite episode of Star Trek: The Next Generation.

 Releases

-The episode was released in the United States on November 5, 2002, as part of the season five DVD box set.
+The episode was released in the United States on November 5, 2002, as part of the Season 5 DVD box set.
 The first Blu-ray release was in the United States on November 18, 2013, followed by the United Kingdom the next day, November 19, 2013.